johnperry-math/AoC2023/More_Detailed_Comparison.md

 | ranges and subranges as types                             | ✔️ | ✔️  | ❌   | e.g.,`type Digit is new Positive range 0..9`                                                                                                                                                                                 |
 ### Speed and reliability

 * Rust has a well-deserved reputation for fast execution times.
 It has a less well-deserved reputation for slow compilation times.
+  Pruning unused dependencies and enabling incremental compilation both help improve Rust compile times.
+  Also helpful is eliminating any dependencies with a C++ backend, as C++ seems particularly bad.
+  (`#include` is such a terrible way to implement "modularity" that [even the C++ committee has finally come around](https://en.cppreference.com/w/cpp/language/modules).)
-We've noticed at work that C++ projects always, *always* takes disproportionately longer to compile than Rust.
+  We've observed at work that C++ projects always, *always* take disproportionately longer to compile than Rust.
 * With Ada the situation is less clear.
 It compiles quickly enough (though `alire` boots up much slower than `cargo`), but it has a reputation for slow execution.
 This is due primarily to the amount of run-time checks.
 Rust also performs some run-time checks; see "array bounds checking" above.
 I've read that when other languages include the same run-time checks Ada does, differences in speed typically disappear.
 * In both languages, the compiler can detect at compile-time many circumstances where it can remove run-time checks.

-Almost all my solutions run quickly on my machine, even in "debug" mode, but one or two take quite a few seconds, and perhaps even a few minutes.
+Almost all my solutions run quickly on my computer, even in "debug" mode, but one or two take quite a few seconds, and perhaps even a few minutes.
 I've seen Ada programs run faster than Rust programs and vice-versa.
 For what it's worth, here are a few samples plucked at random from the latter few days, when things tend to get more complicated.
 Times are an average of 3 runs, measured in seconds, except for day 23, which is just one run.

 An listing of the compiler switches used for each column heading appears at the end of this section.